Ayoubeddahil/project-filali-voting-system/PRESENTATION_GUIDE.md

 ## 🎯 Quick Demo Script (5 Minutes)

 ### 1. Landing Page (30 seconds)
-**Say:** "Welcome to Antigravitie - a complete voting platform built with React and Node.js.
+**Say:** "Welcome to InVote - a complete voting platform built with React and Node.js.
 Here's our professional landing page showcasing all features."

 **Show:**
 - Hero section with tagline